techidaily/site-windows11/source/_posts/chronicle-of-windows-seven-enduring-traits-in-the-new-era-of-11.md

  Leaving this kind of legacy utility in Windows 11 seems to go against the push toward uniformity in the OS.
 Especially when it has been completely replaced in Settings.

- If you're running out of storage on your Windows computer, check out[how to free up some space on Windows 11](https://www.makeuseof.com/windows-11-free-up-storage-space/) .
+ If you're running out of storage on your Windows computer, check out [how to free up some space on Windows 11](https://www.makeuseof.com/windows-11-free-up-storage-space/) .

 ## 6\.
 The Character Map